lmullen/jsr/issues/vol13/roll.markdown

 threaten and beat up a despised plantation owner.
 Finally, there were socialists and Pentecostals in court together, and later in jail, as local elites worked to eliminate them as threats.
-Both sets of radicals—religious and political—were considered equally dangerous by the dominant classes.
+Both sets of radicals---religious and political---were considered equally dangerous by the dominant classes.
 These findings confounded my understanding at the time on two counts, namely that socialists were uninterested in religion and that southern Christians, especially Pentecostals, were resolutely